Top Dos & Don’ts of Maintaining Healthy Veins

 Let’s start with what you should not be doing.

+In case you missed our article about the health hazards of sitting, we’ll do a little recap.
 Sitting or standing for too long can be a massive problem for all aspects of your health, especially your vein health.

 Here are the problems you’ll face from a sedentary lifestyle: